MeenalSolanki/Employee-Manager-/README.md

 2. All table will automatically get created when you run your project by spring jpa repository (spring.jpa.hibernate.ddl-auto= update).
 3. Just change in src/main/resource/application.properties give your mysql username and password

-About project.
+About Manager role.
-1. Manager can add update delete his employees
+1. Manager can add, update, delete his employees
-2. he can view only his employees data.
+2. He can view only his employees data.